Seyi Akiwowo

 Biography

-Seyi Akiwowo is a keynote speaker, author, Founder and Chief Executive of Glitch - Europe’s leading not-for-profit on tech, harms and gender.
-Seyi’s trailblazing leadership and values to drive change is why Akiwowo is an multi-award winner, featured on the front page of Wired’s Global Changemakers, voted Digital Leader of the Year and one of Marie Claire Future Shapers.
-In Spring 2022 Seyi was offered an MBE but made the decision not to take it.
+As the founder and former CEO of Glitch she built one of Europe’s most influencial non-profits, leading digital policy reform and pioneering digital citizenship education.
+Her trailblazing leadership and ability to drive change is why Akiwowo is an multi-award winner, featured on the front page of Wired’s Global Changemakers, voted Digital Leader of the Year and one of Marie Claire Future Shapers.
+A former elected politician, she made history at the age of 23 as the youngest Black woman to serve as a councillor in East London, shaping policy on democracy and community cohesion.

 Books